blockchainofthings/CatenisAPIClientPHP/README.md

 ## Installation

-The recommended way to install Catenis API Client for PHP is using [Composer](https://getcomposer.org).
+The recommended way to install the Catenis API PHP client is using [Composer](https://getcomposer.org).

 To add Catenis API Client as a dependency to you project, issue the following command: